mathiasertl/django-ca/README.md

   * a ``--ocsp`` option to sign a certificate for an OCSP server.
 * The default ``extendedKeyUsage`` is now ``serverAuth``, not ``clientAuth``.
 * Update the remove command to take a serial.
+* Ensure restrictive file permissions when creating a CA.
 * Add requirements-dev.txt

 ### 0.1 (2015-02-08)